EmreDUR/Nextion_STM32_Library/README.md

 //If you don't want any callback function, pass NULL as the parameter NextionAddComp(&nextion, &button1, 0, 2, buttonCallback, NULL);
 ```
-The code below shows a complete example if you want a component callback;
+The code below shows a complete example if you want a component callback (Only functions needed for this library is included);
 ```
 #include "Nextion.h"